biodash/biodash.github.io/content/codeclub/S04E15/index.md

 Let's say we want to see how many diamonds there are for each value of `cut`.
 When we printed the first lines of the dataframe above, we could see that `cut` has values like `Ideal`, `Premium`, and `Good`: this is therefore a "categorical" and not a "continuous" variable.

 We could also see that the data type indication for `cut` was `<ord>`, which is short for *ordered factor*.
 In R, categorical variables can be represented not just as character strings or integers, but also as **factors**.
 Factors have a defined set of *levels* (e.g. the levels `Ideal` or `Premium` for the factor `cut`), and those levels can be given a custom order.
 That is handy when plotting or when you need to set a reference level in a model.
+(For more, see [this Code Club page on factors](/codeclub/06_factors/))

-To quickly see all values that `cut` can take on, and their frequencies, we can use the [`count()`](https://dplyr.tidyverse.org/reference/count.html) function that we've previously seen:
+To quickly see which `cut` can take on and what their frequencies are, we can use [`count()`](https://dplyr.tidyverse.org/reference/count.html):

 <div class="highlight">